StevenClontz/prof.clontz.org/classes/2019/01/ma437/calendar.md

 ---

-Our [textbook][text] has 59 pages to be covered in 25 class days (not including the first class day or three assessment days), meaning about 2.36 pages should be covered each day.
+Our [textbook][text] has 59 pages to be covered in 25 class days (not including the first class day plus three assessment days), meaning about 2.36 pages should be covered each day.
-This pacing guide has been written assuming 3 pages will be covered each day towards the beginning of the course, and slow down to 2 pages each day towards the end.
+This pacing guide has been written assuming roughly 3 pages will be covered each day towards the beginning of the course, and slow down to about 2 pages each day towards the end.

 ### Module 1 (3 days)